audiomuze/tagminder/README.md

 - writes out multiple TAGNAME=value entries rather than TAGNAME=value1\\value2 delimited tag entries

-- normalises RELEASETYPE entries for using First Letter Caps for better presentation in music server front-ends that leverage RELEASETYPE
+- normalises RELEASETYPE entries for using First Letter Caps for better presentation in music server front-ends that leverage RELEASETYPE (this was recently added to Logitechmediaserver)

-- adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in file tags.
+- adds MusicBrainz identifiers to artists and albumartists leveraging what already exists in your file tags.
 Where a performer name is associated with > 1 MBIDin your tags these performers are ignored so as not to conflate performers.
-Check tablesnamesakes_* for contributors requiring manual disambiguation
+Check tables namesakes_* for contributors requiring manual disambiguation

 #### Handling of ‘Live’ in album names and track titles

 - removes all instances and variations of Live entries from track titles and moves or appends that to the SUBTITLE tag as appropriate and ensures that the LIVE tag is set to 1 where this is not already the case.
-It does not corrupt track names where the work ‘Live’ is part of a song title.
+It does not corrupt track names where the word ‘Live’ is part of a song title.

 - removes (live) from end of all album names, sets LIVE = '1' where it's not already set to '1' and appends (Live) to SUBTITLE tag where this is not already the case